Care and Repair

 1. Age Action staff and volunteers

-In Dublin, Cork and Galway city the Age Action Care and Repair Programme is delivered by Age Action staff and our network of Garda-vetted volunteers.
+In Dublin, Cork and Galway cities the Age Action Care and Repair Programme is delivered by Age Action staff and our network of Garda-vetted volunteers.

 2. Our community partners around Ireland

-In order to make the programme available to older people throughout the country, Age Action works with community groups to train them to run the Age Action Care and Repair programme in their regions with the support of Age Action staff.
+In order to make the programme available to older people throughout the country, Age Action works with local community groups.
+We train them to run the Age Action Care and Repair service in their regions with the support of Age Action staff.

-The community group becomes a partner of Age Action and we work together to provide a high quality service to older people using the agreed standards and quality control of the Care and Repair programme nationally.
+The community group becomes a partner of Age Action.
+We work together to provide a high quality service to older people using the agreed standards and quality control of the Care and Repair programme nationally.

 For a full list of Care and Repair locations see our locations page.